 All our certified translations are issued in accordance with the regulations established by the USCIS, the institution that most frequently requires this type of document.
 A certified translation includes a certificate issued on our corporate letterhead signed by the translator and a U.S. Language Services representative in PDF format.

 When you order a certified translation, the most significant variable is how the pages of the document are calculated.
-The number of physical pages in your original document is not what is being counted, instead it is the total word count.
+We take into consideration both the number of physical pages in your original document and the total word count.

 Each page may contain up to 250 words.
 Pages may be letter size (8.5″ x 11″), A4 or smaller and one sided.